 The Optical Society Names Daniel J. Blumenthal 2020 C.E.K.
 Mees Medal Recipient

 The Optical Society (OSA) is pleased to name Daniel J. Blumenthal, University of California Santa Barbara (UCSB), USA, the 2020 C.E.K.
 Mees Medal recipient.
-Blumenthal is honored for innovation in ultra-low loss photonic integrated circuits and their application to ultra-low linewidth lasers, optical communications, signal processing, optical gyroscopes and atom cooling.
-Read more here.
-Past awards have included Bahaa E A Saleh and Charles H Townes.
+Professor Blumenthal is honored for innovation in ultra-low loss photonic integrated circuits and their application to ultra-narrow linewidth lasers, optical communications, signal processing, optical gyroscopes and atomic cooling.
+Read more on the OSA webpage here and the UCSB press release here.

 Quiet Light for Future Data Centers